Dgab8898/AFR-News_Summarization_llms-project/README.md

 ## Processes
 ```
 Create website object
-define sytem prompt
+Define sytem prompt
-write function that write user prompts. it takes a website as an argumet and return prompt respone.
+Write function that write user prompts. it takes a website as an argument and return prompt respone.
 We call Open AI to summarise the website

 ```